PubInv/euler-notebook/ideas.md

-# Math Tablet Ideas
+# Euler Notebook Ideas

-An unorganized list of ideas for new features and improvements to Math Tablet.
+An unorganized list of ideas for new features and improvements to Euler Notebook.

 ## unorganized